Peeva Universal Scanner V3

 Actual Destron transponder data observed in the lab:

-After passing the signal through LPF, we perform further signal processing using peak detectors and Op-Amp based voltage comparator (output shown in figure 32), we will get the final data encoded signal.
+After passing the signal through LPF, we perform further signal processing using peak detectors and Op-Amp based voltage comparator, we will get the final data encoded signal.

 Practically, the signal we observe after we demodulate the received AM signal is FSK encoded data.
 Using the same notation mentioned in the ISO document, thereby, representing H=12 cycles of f0/8= 15.6kHz each cycle and L=10 cycles of f0/10= 12.5kHz each cycle.
 We can first detect the header, which will be “HLHLHLHLHHHLLLHL” followed by 5 octets and 5 parity bits.
 Starting from MSB, the first bit is a parity bit followed by octet respectively.